-Everybody is getting pumped about the new wave of tech IPOs in 2019 and 2020.
+Everybody is getting pumped about the new wave of tech IPOs.
 These SF Bay Area tech IPOs include Uber, Lyft, Airbnb, Slack, Pinterest, and more.
+Although some had a hard start initially, all tech IPOs have pumped billions into the SF Bay Area economy.

 If you ask most real estate agents in the Bay Area what they think about the future of real estate, one of the first things they will mention is the upcoming tech IPO tsunami.
 They'll say things like,